kiefernwald/doctrine-uuid-generator/README.md

 # Doctrine UUID Generator library
 Enables support for UUIDv4 as IDs of Doctrine entities.

 UUIDv4 creation is based on the awesome [ramsey/uuid](https://github.com/ramsey/uuid) library.
-Currently this library only supports the UUIDs as strings.
+Currently only UUIDs as strings are supported.

 ## Installation